pptacher/web_scraper/paris.fr/README.md

 python3 python_request.py
 ```

-3. When an availability is posted on the site and booked for you, you should receive a macOS notification and iMessage on your phone.
+3. When an availability is posted on the site and waiting for you to book, you should receive a macOS notification and iMessage on your phone.

 4. Solve the captcha on the webpage opened in safari browser.